Next edition: Call for Papers: PJR: 30 years on – special edition: Will journalism survive?

 Some of the covers of PJR editions over the past 29 years.

-The current ‘Governance, disinformation and training’ edition 29 (1&2) of Pacific Journalism Review was published last month.
+The current ‘Governance, disinformation and training’ edition 29 (1&2) of Pacific Journalism Review was published recently.
 Here is the Call for Papers for the next edition, marking 30 years of publication since it began at the University of Papua New Guinea in 1994 – ‘PJR: 30 years on – Will journalism survive?

-Journal submissions deadline: January 20, 2024
+Journal submissions deadline: January 31, 2024

 The journal especially seeks papers about innovative journalism education and training publications and programmes, or research articles addressing media, communication and climate crisis or environment related themes – particularly as they relate to the Asia-Pacific region.